American Shorthair Cat Breed: Size , Price & Personality

 FAQ

-What common health issues are American Shorthairs prone to?
+What health issues are common in American Shorthairs?

-While generally healthy, they are prone to certain genetic conditions like hypertrophic cardiomyopathy (HCM) and obesity.
-Regular veterinary checkups help with early disease detection.
+They are prone to hypertrophic cardiomyopathy (HCM) and obesity, but regular vet visits help with early detection.